The Everyday Leader's Journal

 As human beings, we often decide too soon whether feedback is right or wrong.
 We’re incredibly skilled at what’s called “wrong spotting.”
 When feedback comes our way, we instinctively scrutinize it, seeking flaws—who gave it to us, why they’re giving it, where they delivered it, or even at an inopportune time like a family gathering.

-Understanding 3 Types Reactions That Trigger Feedback
+Understanding 3 Types of Reactions That Trigger Feedback Resistance

-Truth Triggers
+1. Truth Triggers

 This reaction focuses on whether the feedback is accurate.
 Questions like, "Is this feedback correct?" or "Is it good advice?" arise.
 Truth triggers are particularly challenging because they involve understanding the giver's intent and overcoming personal blind spots.
+Accepting this feedback requires openness to the possibility that how you perceive your communication differs from how others experience it.

-For example, a leader might have a blind spot regarding their communication style, receiving feedback that it's perceived as overly blunt.
+Example: A leader might have a blind spot regarding their communication style, receiving feedback that it's perceived as overly blunt.
 Accepting this feedback requires openness and self-awareness.

-Relationship Triggers
+2. Relationship Triggers

 Feedback often occurs within the context of workplace relationships.
 Sometimes our reactions are more about who is delivering the feedback than the actual content.
 For instance, receiving feedback from a new employee might raise defensiveness due to perceived inexperience.